MatRabPC/aibots/README.md

-Goals for Jan 29th - Feb 4th
+Goals for Feb 6 - Feb 12
+- Modualize design/Merge Code (Samina)
-- Mutliple instances of robots and tagets (Anthea)
+- Bot's and their targets running on their own thread (Anthea)
-- Proper Size environment (Samina)
-- Bounded bot movement (Samina)
-- Improved Collision (Matt)
-- Randomized target spawn (Matt)
+- Radar that detects objects/what kind of object (Samina & Matt)
+- make outlines thicker?

 Work done
 January 22nd - January 28th